bufbuild-ru/docs/docs/bsr/generated-sdks/swift/index.md

 == Xcode

-When you attempt to access a private BSR module's generated SDKs with Xcode, a prompt window will appear.In the prompt window, ensure that it's requesting your username and password, and not the other VCS-based alternatives (GitHub, GitLab).
+When you attempt to access a private BSR module's generated SDKs with Xcode, a prompt window will appear.

+In the prompt window, ensure that it's requesting your username and password, and not the other VCS-based alternatives (GitHub, GitLab).
 Supply the username and token in these fields.

 == Swift Package Manager